Alan Arkin: Early life and education

-Arkin was born in Brooklyn New York, on March 26, 1934, the son of David I. Arkin, a painter and writer and his wife, Beatrice (née Wortis), a teacher.
+Alan Wolf Arkin was born in Brooklyn, a borough of New York City, on March 26, 1934, the son of teacher, painter, writer and lyricist David I. Arkin (1906–1980) (co-writer of the hit Three Dog Night song "Black and White"), and his wife, Beatrice (née Wortis; 1909–1991), a teacher.
+The family lived in Crown Heights.
 He was raised in a Jewish family with "no emphasis on religion".
 His grandparents were Jewish immigrants from Ukraine, Russia, and Germany.
-His parents moved to Los Angeles when Alan was 11, but an 8-month Hollywood strike cost his father his job as a set designer.
+His parents moved to Los Angeles when Alan was 11, but an eight-month Hollywood strike cost his father his job as a set designer.
 During the 1950s Red Scare, Arkin's parents were accused of being Communists, and his father was fired when he refused to answer questions about his political ideology.
 David Arkin challenged the dismissal, but he was vindicated only after his death.

 Arkin, who had been taking acting lessons since age 10, became a scholarship student at various drama academies, including one run by the Stanislavsky student Benjamin Zemach, who taught Arkin a psychological approach to acting.
 Arkin attended Los Angeles State College from 1951 to 1953.
 He also attended Bennington College.